flpp20191/NewStarT_Audit/README.md

 This command will install all necessary packages for the Django project.

-## Step 4: Configure the Database and Environment Variables
+## Step 4: Configure the Environment Variables

-The project can be configured to use SQLite or MySQL.
-By default, Django is configured to use SQLite, but you can switch to another database if needed.
+In this step you can also configure the DB you want to use.

 ### 1. **Copy `Example/.env.example` to `.env`**:

-In the root of your project directory, copy the `Example/.env.example` file to create a new `.env` file:

 #### On macOS/Linux: